 \section{Abstract}

 Optical frequency combs are utilized in a wide range of optical applications, including atomic clocks, interferometers, and various sensing technologies.
-They are often generated via four-wave mixing (FWM) in chip-integrated microring resonators, a method that requires low optical input power due to the high quality factor of the resonator, making it highly efficient.
-While the classical properties of optical frequency combs are well-established, this work investigates the quantum-mechanical characteristics of the individual comb modes.
-We derive simple equations describing the squeezing, second-order correlation and joint spectral intensity (JSI) between the generated signal and idler modes.
-Even with the resonator's detuning limiting the generation of signal- and idler pairs with significant photon numbers, many still exhibit substantial squeezing and entanglement.
-It is demonstrated that the design and dispersion characteristics of the ring resonator significantly impact the quantum features of the modes.
-Depending on the design, it is possible to enhance either the particle or mode entanglement of specific signal- and idler pairs.
-Thus, our findings enable the optimization for utilizing quantum frequency combs in various applications, including quantum sensing, computing and communication.
+They are often generated via four-wave mixing in chip-integrated microring resonators, a method that requires low optical input power due to the high-quality factor of the resonator, making it highly efficient.
+While the classical properties of optical frequency combs are well established, this work investigates the quantum-mechanical characteristics of the individual comb modes.
+We derive closed-form analytical expressions describing the squeezing, second-order correlation and joint spectral intensity between the generated signal and idler modes.
+This comprehensive theoretical framework enables an intuitive understanding and optimization of the quantum features across the comb, revealing conditions for substantial squeezing and entanglement relevant for quantum information processing.
+Our findings highlight the profound impact of design and dispersion on these quantum properties and offer a foundational tool for chip-integrated quantum applications, including quantum sensing, computing and communication.